truchas/truchas/src/truchas/physics/induction_heating/README.md

     frequency-domain Maxwell equations.
 Its dependencies are:
     - `fdme_mixed_zvector_type.F90` is an abstract vector type that holds the double-sized vector of the mixed formulation.

+* `fdme_vtk_graphics_proc` provides a procedure that writes a VTKHDF graphics file of the solution and derived quantitites computed by the frequency- domain Maxwell equation solver.

 * `mimetic_discretization.F90` provides discrete operators and inner product matrices for the Whitney edge and face finite element spaces on tetrahedral